ehanahamed/quizfreely/docs/dev/production/api-setup.md

 We use Caddy to let the quizfreely-api process on port `:8008` be accessed from `api.quizfreely.com` with https.
 See [caddy-setup.md](./caddy-setup.md) to finish setting up quizfreely-api.

+For instructions to manage & backup the database see [db.md](./db.md)

 ## Updating

 Temporarily stop quizfreely-api: